Baphomet42/Data-Packs/README.md

     + Pellets will kill Sentry Turrets and players upon impact
 + *Thermal Discouragement Beam*
     + Creates a deadly laser
+        + Knocks back players
+        + Ignites Turrets
-    + Can be redirected with Discouragement Redirection Cube
+    + Can be redirected with Discouragement Redirection Cubes and portals
     + Used to activate Thermal Discouragement Receptacle
 + *Radio*
     + Plays the best song on repeat all day every day